Realistic Consumption in Colocation Practice

-In the Coolhousing data centre we use the online monitoring of server input of so called Intelligent sockets.
+In our data center Coolhousing, we use the online monitoring of server input of so called Intelligent sockets.
 All sockets are continuously monitored and values, such as current, voltage, power consumption in kWh and consumption in watts, are recorded on a central server.
 Such obtained values undergo further processing and outputs are displayed as values surveys and charts in the ControlPanel.

 The realistic input